 According to the National Institute of Neurological Disorders and Stroke, roughly 80% of adults will experience lower back pain at some point in their lives.
 If you have lower back pain, it could be a sign of scoliosis, or other spine disorders like herniated discs, bulging discs, or pinched nerves.
 Contact your doctor today if you are experiencing any of these symptoms.

-If you’re considering a spine surgery or a revision spine surgery mission viejo talk to your doctor about the different procedures available.
+If you’re considering spine surgery talk to your doctor about the different procedures available.
 Your surgeon may recommend one over another based on your particular condition.